bessinnica/Loc-markdig-azuredocs-test/articles/azure-functions/functions-bindings-storage-blob.md

 ## Trigger - metadata

 The blob trigger provides several metadata properties.
 These properties can be used as part of binding expressions in other bindings or as parameters in your code.
-These values have the same semantics as the [Cloud​Blob](https://docs.microsoft.com/dotnet/api/microsoft.windowsazure.storage.blob.cloudblob?view=azure-dotnet) type.
+These values have the same semantics as the [Cloud Blob](https://docs.microsoft.com/dotnet/api/microsoft.windowsazure.storage.blob.cloudblob?view=azure-dotnet) type.

 |Property  |Type  |Description  |